acch/XML-to-bootstrap/README.md

 ## Development and extension

 You have a question, found a bug, or have an idea how to make this tool better?
-Great - your feedback is highly appreciated!
+Great &mdash; your feedback is highly appreciated!
 Please use the [issue tracker](https://github.com/acch/XML-to-bootstrap/issues) to get in touch.

 Please consider making your modifications and extensions available to others.
 Refer to the [CONTRIBUTING](CONTRIBUTING.md) document for details.